RegardsOss/RegardsOss.github.io/regards-framework/starters/multitenant-starter.md

 ## 3.2.
 How to override default behaviour

 Create your own `ITenantResolver` bean to implement your own tenant retrieval.
-Create your own `IThreadTenantResolver` bean to implement your own runtime tenant retrieval.
+Create your own `IRuntimeTenantResolver` bean to implement your own runtime tenant retrieval.

 ## 3.3.
 How to handle bootstrap tenants